People

 Patrick Keeling

 Research Interests Research in the lab is generally related to the molecular evolution and cell biology of eukaryotes, in particular the protists (i.e., eukaryotes that are not animals, fungi, or plants).
 Protists are mostly single celled organisms, but are many are extremely complex and sophisticated despite their small size.
-Protists also represent the greatest part […]
+Protists also represent the greatest part of eukaryotic diversity, although most protists groups are very poorly studied, especially at the molecular level.
+We use molecular biology, microscopy, and increasingly use genome wide analyses such as EST sequencing and genome sequence surveys to study a number of questions in different lineages of protists. […]

 Mary Berbee